 For hot yoga, you need a mat that's going to retain its grip when wet, so you're not slipping all over the place as soon as you start to get a sweat on.
 It also needs to be relatively easy to clean – a mat that's harbouring months' worth of sweat isn't ideal from a hygiene point of view.

-In our best yoga mats guide, you'll find a range of picks for any type of practice – including hot yoga.
-Alternatively, read on for some guidelines on what to look for in the best mat for hot yoga, and how to keep your purchase grippy and pleasant-smelling for many practices to come.
+In our best yoga mats guide, you'll find a range of picks for any type of practice.
+Read on for some guidelines on what to look for in the best mat for hot yoga, and how to keep your purchase grippy and pleasant-smelling for many practices to come.

 What should I look for in a hot yoga mat?

 The type of material your mat is made from will have a big impact your experience during a hot yoga class.
 Choosing the 'wrong' material will lead to a very disappointing and rather frustrating yoga experience.
 Hot yoga normally involves a reasonable amount of sweating so let's make this the focus for finding the best mat.
 We want the material of the yoga mat to stop us from slipping and sliding all over the place when holding a downward dog or a warrior pose, for example.
 Of course, if hot yoga involves a lot of sweat, it's also going to involve a lot of cleaning.
 The material of the mat needs to be easy to clean after each class.

 What material is best for a hot yoga mat?

 The key thing to focus on is what the mat is made from – don't be swayed by colours and designs here but look into the material details.

 Our choice would be to go for a yoga mat with a polyurethane top layer as they provide the best grip and ultimately this is what's going to give you the best experience.
 These mats are unbelievably slip-free and will give you the most grip even if you're sweating a lot in your hot yoga class.